alexalemi/blog.alexalemi.com/kl.md

 perspective.
 Imagine we have a simple 4-letter alphabet that we want to communicate over the wire.
-If the four letter occurred with different probabilities:
+If the four letters occurred with different probabilities:
 $p(A)=1/2, p(B)=1/4, p(C)=p(D)=1/8$, with an optimally designed <a
 href="https://en.wikipedia.org/wiki/Huffman_coding">Huffman Code</a> we could
 encode our letters with a variable length code: $A:0, B:10, C:110, D:111$, and